Allegiance (video game)

 Allegiance is a multiplayer online game initially developed by Microsoft Research.
 It is notable for providing a mix of real-time strategy and player piloted space combat gameplay.

-Although the game was well received upon release, its sales turned out disappointing, selling fewer than 29,000 copies in its first year.
+Although the game was well received upon release, it sold fewer than 29,000 copies in its first year.
 Microsoft later released it under a proprietary shared source license in 2004 and is maintained and developed by volunteers.
 In 2017, the license was changed to the free MIT license.

 Gameplay

 Allegiance is an online multiplayer real time strategy/space simulation game.
 Players pilot spacecraft (from small one-man vessels to large capital ships), flying in a team with other players and trying to gain victory through various means, such as destroying or capturing all enemy bases, or eliminating the enemy's will to fight.
 Teams are led by a single Commander who makes tactical decisions and invests in technology and bases.
 Flight and combat is done in either a first or third person view in a 3D environment, with a real-time, top-down "Command View" of the player's immediate surroundings also available.

 Flying a ship is unlike other space sims as Allegiance uses a linear drag flight model, where the absolute speeds are limited, but ship inertia still plays an important role in maneuver considerations.